Hamzaaw/gemini-to-pdf-privacy/docs/privacy-policy.md

-# Privacy Policy – Gemini to PDF
+# Privacy Policy – SaveChat – for Gemini & AI Studio

 **TL;DR:** We don’t collect or share your data.
 Full policy below.

 ## What the extension does
-Gemini to PDF reads the chat currently open on `gemini.google.com` or `aistudio.google.com`, converts it to the file format you choose, and downloads it to your computer.
+SaveChat reads the chat currently open on `gemini.google.com` or `aistudio.google.com`, converts it to the file format you choose, and downloads it to your computer.

 ## Data collection
 The extension does **not** collect, transmit, or store: